-When I look at the young men and women I work with in Boy Scouts and Venturing, I have nothing but hope for the future.
+When I look at the young men and women I work with in Scouts BSA and Venturing, I have nothing but hope for the future.

 One thing we have done in our troop which seems to motivate our Life Scouts a little is the Life to Eagle reports at every Court of Honor.
 Each Life Scout gets up in turn and tells what he has done since the last Court of Honor to try to advance and what he plans […]

 The core value for January for Cub Scouts is positive attitude.
 This Cubmaster minute uses a story about Gandhi to demonstrate what positive attitude means.
 You could even have a few den chiefs act this out while you tell the story.